Upcoming events:

 Ormiston GP CME Evening

-Join us for an engaging CME evening at Ormiston Hospital, bringing together leading specialists to share practical insights in gastroenterology.
+Join us for an upcoming CME evening at Ormiston Hospital, bringing together leading specialists to share practical, evidence-based updates relevant to primary care.
+This session is designed to support GPs with clear, clinically relevant insights that can be applied in everyday practice.

 Speakers: